DYSMEDIA – Douglas Anthony Cooper

 AN INTERVIEW with Novelist Douglas Anthony Cooper.

-(This dialogue was published in Architecture magazine, which is no longer with us.
+(A dialogue published in Architecture magazine, which is no longer with us.
 The piece never appeared online.
 I did not own a copy for years, but I recently stumbled over this transcript: the conversation looks a bit quaint, in this century, but it’s a nice time capsule.)

 (Because I came clean regarding my fraudulence — a full disclosure, in their own magazine — Food & Wine decided they’d continue to let me write articles for them.)